honeyhiveai/honeyhive-workflows/README.md

 - Region validation
 - Common locals from tenant.yaml

+Each graph node includes this overlay to get consistent provider and state configuration.

 ### Azure Overlay (`overlays/azure/root.hcl`)

 Stub implementation for future Azure support.

+## 🔗 Dependency Graphs

+### What are Graphs?

+Graphs are pre-built Terragrunt dependency DAGs that define:
+- Which services get deployed
+- In what order (dependency resolution)
+- How data flows between layers (VPC ID, cluster OIDC, etc.)
+- Optional services based on feature flags

+### Graph: `aws/full`

+Complete AWS environment with all three layers:

+**Deployment Order:**
+1. **Substrate** → VPC (foundation) → DNS (depends on VPC) → Twingate (optional, depends on VPC)
+2. **Hosting** → Cluster (depends on VPC) → Karpenter (depends on Cluster) → Pod Identities (depends on Cluster) → Addons (depends on Cluster, Karpenter)
+3. **Application** → Database (depends on VPC, Cluster) → S3 (depends on Cluster)

+**How it Works:**
+- Each node reads `TENANT_CONFIG_PATH` (set by workflow)
+- Nodes use `dependency` blocks to consume outputs from other nodes
+- Terragrunt `run-all` executes in correct order automatically
+- Feature flags (`features.twingate`, `features.observability`) control optional services

+**Benefits:**
+- ✅ Tenants never manage dependencies
+- ✅ Consistent ordering across all deployments
+- ✅ Cross-layer data passing handled automatically
+- ✅ Optional services skip cleanly when disabled
+- ✅ Centralized graph = easy to update for all tenants

 ## 🏷️ Tagging Strategy